 Our program currently offers four curriculum tracks of study you can choose from depending on your career goals and academic history.
-For a suggested four year curriculum guide including general education and prerequisite courses for the four tracks see below:
+For additional information and specific curriculum guides for each track, please go to our Curriculum Guides website.

 - Certification Track